dcomms/dcomms/docs/drp_whitepaper.md

 - **Rate**: number of messages going through the P2P connection in a certain period of time, speed of proxied messages. **Outgoing rate** = speed of messages **from this peer** A to neighbor N. **Incoming rate** = speed of messages **to this peer** A from neighbor N.
 - **Rate limit**: maximal value of outgoing/incoming rate.
 Incoming rate is limited by this peer(A), outgoing rate is limited by neighbor peer (N).
-- **Rating of neighbor** N, qualified by this peer A -  personal/private opinion about the neighbor N - is he legitimate user or a botnet used for DoS, is he spammer or not, does he proxy packets correctly or does he drop the packets.
+- **Rating of neighbor** N, qualified by this peer A -  personal/private opinion about the neighbor N. Components of the rating:
+  -  is he legitimate user or a peer in botnet?
+  - is he spammer or not? what is proportion between outgoing and incoming rates?
+  - does he proxy packets correctly and deliver the packets correctly, or does he drop the packets? what is average delivery time and success rate?
+  - what is RTT of pings and ping packet loss percentage?
+  - how long is the connection up?
 - **Rating of packet**  - is sender of the packet in contact book?  is the packet signed  by CA?
 - **Flood of connection** from A to N - situation when rate of packets over the connection reaches its limit.
 - **Flood of peer** A - situation when A receives a packet to proxy, but does not have non-flooded connections to pass the packet further.